 If you or someone you love was seriously hurt or killed in a Boston bike accident, contact Jim Glaser Law right now.
-As an experienced Boston bicycle accident lawyer, we provide free consultations that will help you determine if you have a legal claim.
+As an experienced Massachusetts bicycle accident lawyer, we provide free consultations that will help you determine if you have a legal claim.
 If you do, we can help you protect and assert your rights under the law.

 Should You Trust the Insurance Company?